gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `modify(e, 'blue_skull', bool)`

-Sets the skull is blue or not.
+Sets the wither skull entity is blue or not.

 ### `modify(e, 'age', number)`